astronomer/docs/astro/alerts.md

 Astro alerts work whether your DAG run is manual or scheduled.
 So, you can easily test your configures Astro alert by failing your DAG manually.

-1. To test your alert, **Open Airflow** for the Deployment where you configured your alert.
+1. In the Cloud UI, open the Deployment where you configured your alert and click **Open Airflow**.

 2. Choose the DAG that has your alert configured.